viamrobotics/docs/docs/components/servo/fake.md

 Navigate to the **CONFIGURE** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click the **+** icon next to your machine part in the left-hand menu and select **Component**.
 Select the `servo` type, then select the `fake` model.
-Enter a name or use the automatically suggested name for your servo and click **Create**.
+Enter a name or use the suggested name for your servo and click **Create**.

 {{< imgproc src="/components/servo/fake-servo-ui-config.png" alt="An example configuration for a fake servo in the Viam app Config Builder." resize="1200x" style="width:650px" >}}